Adityahulk/Stackoverflowtagpredictor/README.md

 Dataset contains 6,034,195 rows.
 The columns in the table are: Id - Unique identifier for each question Title - The question's title Body - The body of the question Tags - The tags associated with the question in a space-seperated format (all lowercase, should not contain tabs '\t' or ampersands '&')

+Note: a very small part of code of creating functions for some basic NLP data cleaning were taken from Ajaysh123